fridalannerstrom/my-dog-breed/README.md

 Throughout the project, I prioritized responsive design by continuously testing with Google Developer Tools.
 Each new feature was tested on both small and large screen sizes to ensure optimal performance.
 I tested all available screen sizes in Google Developer Tools, and the website displays correctly across all devices.

+- The design is optimized for extra-large screens, smaller desktop monitors, tablets, and phones.
+- On extra-small phones, the info box om the result page has been removed to ensure the layout remains functional and visually clean.

 ### Pagespeed Insights

 | Page      | Mobile   | Desktop |